 The objective of the Portuguese authorities is to produce in 2010, some 150 megawatts of electricity from biomass.

-Portugal, which intends to exploit all of its renewable energy sources to reduce its dependence on oil and its CO2 emissions, has planned to invest 2,5 billion euros in the coming years.
+Portugal, which intends to exploit all its renewable energy sources to reduce its dependence on oil and its CO2 emissions, has planned to invest 2,5 billion euros in the coming years.

-Note on econology: the rate of 1,05 € per MWh seems erotic.
-Indeed, whether it is the cost of production or the feed-in tariff for this green electricity, this figure is very low (0,105 c € / kWh).
+Econology note: the price of € 1,05 per Mwh seems wrong.
+In fact, whether it concerns the cost of production or the feed-in tariff for this green electricity, this figure is very low (0,105 c € / kWh).